pdffiller/pdffiller-php-api-client/README.md

 ## Install

-The library is available on Packagist and should be installed using Composer.
-This can be done by running the following command on a composer installed box:
+The library is available on Packagist and can be installed using Composer.
+This is done by running the following command on a composer installed box:

 ```
 $ composer require pdffiller/pdffiller-php-api-client
 ```

-Most modern frameworks will include Composer out of the box, but ensure the following file is included:
+Most modern frameworks include Composer out of the box, but ensure that the following file is included:

 ```php
 // Include the Composer autoloader